If you own a subscription business, “churn” is a probably dreaded conversation topic.

 #5.
 Optimize your checkout page

-If you’re sending a link to your customers asking them to update their details, make sure the page is optimized for them to not leave without updating an expired credit card.
+If you’re sending a link to your customers asking them to update their details, make sure the page is optimized so that they don’t leave without updating an expired credit card.

 #6.
 Use a Merchant Category Code (MCC)